baloise-incubator/blockchainCodeCamp2023/solidity/README.md

 There you can create contract, however deployment would be  local and not published to any network.
 In order to be able to publish smart contract to public blockchain network like Ethereum one needs to connect remix online ide with wallet.
-We used [Metamsk](https://metamask.io/) Usefull video can be found here: https://www.youtube.com/watch?v=VPrSnLdE-A0&ab_channel=CodePulse
+We used [Metamask](https://metamask.io/) Usefull video can be found here: https://www.youtube.com/watch?v=VPrSnLdE-A0&ab_channel=CodePulse

-Once we have contract written we need to put it "live" which means it has to be deployed on some block chain network.
+Once we have contract written we need to put it "live" which means it has to be deployed on some blockchain network.
 We chose official ethereum test network [Sepolia](https://ethereum.org/en/developers/docs/networks/) In order to deploy this smart contract one test network one needs ethereum coins to pay for contract deployment.
 For test environment currency is SepoliaETH.